pappewaio/LargeFilesShiny/README.md

 # LargeFilesShiny
 Large File Integration Shiny

-A separate project to solve problems related to large file integration into shiny web-apps.
+A project to solve problems related to large file integration into shiny web-apps.